np-guard/netpol-analyzer/README.md

       --exposure                  Enhance the analysis of permitted connectivity with exposure analysis -f, --file string               Write output to specified file --focusworkload string      Focus connections of specified workload in the output (<workload-name> or <workload-namespace/workload-name>)
-      --focus-direction string    Focus connections of specified workload on one direction, applies only when focusworkload is used (ingress/egress)
+      --focus-direction string    Focus connections of specified workload on one direction, applies only when focusworkload is used; must be one of ingress,egress
   -h, --help                      help for list
   -o, --output string             Required output format (txt,json,dot,csv,md) (default "txt")